 Outcome evaluation (OE) used preand-post-population-based, crosssectional survey design, a one-stage cluster sampling design in Nigeria as well as Ethiopia, and a two-stage cluster sampling design in Tanzania.
-A baseline survey was conducted in late 2017 before the start of the main A360 implementation phase, and the endline in late 2020 through mid 2021.
+A baseline survey was conducted in late 2017 before the start of the main A360 implementation phase, and the endline in early to mid 2020.
 Secondary analyses: dose-response and secular trends.